syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 ## Change different Scheduler Views

 The `.NET MAUI Scheduler` control provides eight different types of views to display dates and it can be assigned to the control by using the `View` property.
-By default, the control is assigned with the `Day` view.
-The current date will be displayed initially for all the Schedule views.
+The control is assigned to the `Day` view by default.
+The current date will be displayed initially for all the Scheduler views.

 {% tabs %}
 {% highlight xaml %}